DIY Deep Conditioners for Hair: The Top Three Homemade Treatments

 - 2 teaspoons of vegetable oil (olive oil is good)

 Note: You may want to double or half these amounts, depending on the length and texture of your hair.

 - Mix ingredients well in a medium-sized bowl.

 - Leave the mixture on for at least 15 minutes.

 2. Mayonnaise Mask for Distressed Hair

-How it works: The main ingredients in mayonnaise are eggs, vinegar, and oil.
+The main ingredients in mayonnaise are eggs, vinegar, and oil.
 Each one of these elements is good for hair in its own right.
 Eggs nourish and fortify, vinegar adds shine, and oil moisturizes and protects.
-The mixture addresses all the problems of distressed hair.
+This mixture addresses all the problems of distressed hair.